Ignite-Laboratories/Enigmaneering/enigma1/E1S1 - Binary Subdivision.md

     "The Law of Binary Subdivision"

-        Any index of binary information can be evenly subdivided by repeating a pattern across it.
+        Any index of binary information can be evenly subdivided by repeating a bit pattern across it.